 Think Clearly, Reason Better

-Learn to identify and avoid common logical fallacies that undermine critical thinking and productive discussions.
+Learn to identify and avoid logical fallacies that undermine critical thinking and productive discussions.

 Sharpen Your Mind